The Kimmel Center International Field School

 Students who have little or no practical excavation experience spend a preparatory week learning field archaeology techniques.
 Selected students may also stay for one week after the course and join the various research projects of the Kimmel Center.

-The Field School in Archaeological Science instructors and fields of expertise are:
+The 2023 Field School in Archaeological Science will take place in Tel Shimron.
+The instructors and fields of expertise are:

 Prof. Elisabetta Boaretto, chronology, context, environmental reconstruction

 Prof. em.
 Steve Weiner, mineralogical analyses, site formation processes, diagenesis